Abandoned & Little-Known Airfields:

 with a single hangar on the southeast side, around which were parked a dozen light aircraft.

-This former general aviation airport was evidently established at some point between 1944-49,
+This general aviation airport was evidently established at some point between 1945-49,

-as it was not listed in the April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).
+as it was yet not listed among active airfields in the 1945 AAF Airfield Directory (courtesy of Scott Murdock).

 Diane Siesel Orr recalled, “Morrisville Airport was owned by Frank Pingatore prior to Hortmann, [he] dealt with Piper Cubs.”